 Keeping the body clean is vital.
 As the body’s largest detoxing organ, the liver is crucial, and by providing gentle detoxification support, this can be very helpful in supporting the whole body.

 A fresh, whole food diet can also help support the whole body, including the brain.
 Many food additives in kibble are hard for the body to digest, and can cause more harm than good.
 Glutamate, for example, is an amino acid that you’ll find in many grains such as wheat, barley, and oats, etc (all common in kibble).
 While important for memory and development, seizures tend to draw glutamate from brain tissue cells and damage them – avoiding foods high in this substance may help lower seizure frequency.
-Additionally, many chemicals, heavy metals and pesticide found in process can contribute to seizures exponentially
+Additionally, many chemicals, heavy metals, and pesticides found in processed food can contribute to seizures exponentially.

 Also, try to turn OFF WIFI as much as you possibly can.